An Interview with Greg Scace

 Greg Scace has been involved in the Third Wave Coffee Movement since the early 2000’s.
 Based in Washington, DC, U.S.A., he is best known as the creator of the Scace Thermofilter device, the cutting edge tool for monitoring temperature and pressure in espresso machines.
 Greg earned his BS in Mechanical Engineering at the University of Maryland, and spent 33 years as a research engineer, developing new ways of measuring humidity, temperature, and pressure at the National Institute of Standards and Technology.

-Les Kuan is a Canadian Barista Academy Co-Founder, Head of Curriculum and Dean of the Calgary and Vancouver Campuses, helping many baristas and business owners realize their dreams.
+Les Kuan is a Canadian Barista Institute (Academy) Co-Founder, Director of Curriculum and Dean of the Toronto, Calgary and Vancouver Campuses, helping many baristas and business owners realize their dreams.
 After more then a decade of Teaching while learning alongside some of the best International and National champions, the SCAA thought to award and certify Les as a Lead Instructor in 2012.
 Les has been a keen student of all things coffee since the 90’s.
 Les was the Canadian National Body Representative and the Head Judge for the Canadian Barista Championships from 2004-2015.

 In this conversation, (audio here) Les and Greg discuss the early days of the Third Wave Coffee movement, the current state of the industry, and the dangers of forgetting where we have come from.